-With the 2000s came national consciousness about stock market woes, overspending and layoffs.
+With the 2000s came national consciousness about stock market woes, over-spending and layoffs.
 Central San concentrated on customer service, full regulatory compliance, responsible rates and high performance from all employees.
 It now covers 1,540 miles of underground sewer pipes; operates 18 pumping stations; some of its largest pipes are 102 inches in diameter; functions 24 hours per day; cleans an average of 800 miles of pipe per year; recycles 600 million gallons of water each year; and treats 13 billion gallons of wastewater per year.

 All of this back-history is vital in order to appreciate how Central San operates today.
-Our tour guide was Community Affairs Representative Ben Lavender who made certain that everyone wore a hard hat and was equipped with a headset that served as both earphones and speaker-system in order to be heard above the lion gallons of wastewater flows, by gravity, through the 1,500 miles of underground pipes.
+Our tour guide was Community Affairs Representative Ben Lavender who made certain that everyone wore a hard hat and was equipped with a headset that served as both earphones and speaker-system in order to be heard above the noise of machinery during the 90-minute, all-outdoor experience.

+The first stop was the Headworks.
+Lavender explained that each day 35 million gallons of wastewater flows, by gravity, through the 1,500 miles of underground pipes.
 The wastewater then flows through bar screens on conveyor belts where large objects are screened and raked from the sewage.
 The debris is ground up and returned to the treatment process.
 This treatment also provides odor control through hydrogen peroxide.
 Foul air from the Headworks is removed by a ventilation system and scrubbed with a sodium hypochlorite shower.
 A truck picks up the solid waste and delivers it to a landfill, while the pumps send the wastewater to Primary Sedimentation.